Skip to main content

 Kiribati - Australia’s commitment to strengthening climate and disaster resilience in the Pacific

-Climate change and disaster impacts in Kiribati
+Climate change and disaster impacts

 • Many homes in South Tarawa already experience regular flooding during king tides and storm surges.
 Australia has helped to increase shoreline protection in South Tarawa to reduce the impacts of sea level rise and storm surges.

 • Kiribati will need to implement priority adaptation actions, like protecting coastal zones and safeguarding water supplies.
-Building capacity in the Ministry of Finance and Economic Development is important in order to access and effectively utilise global climate finance.
+Building capacity in the Ministry of Finance and Economic Development is important to access and effectively utilise global climate finance.

 Bilateral programs

-Regional and global programs
+Regional programs

 Back to top